why-not-try-calmer/openSUSE-docs-revamped-temp/project/docs/yast_installer.md

 ### Precautions

 * Make sure that you have backed up all your data from the disk where you're planning to install openSUSE to.
 * If installing on a separate drive, it is recommended to disconnect the drives not in use.
-You can always probe a foreign operating systems to Grub from a finalized installation with *YaST*, but selecting the wrong drive to install openSUSE will overwrite the disk.
+You can always probe a foreign operating systems to Grub from a finalized installation with *YaST*, but selecting the wrong drive to install openSUSE will overwrite the disk destroying the data on it.
 * In case you are using a Network image (Netiso) make sure that you have a strong internet connection.
-A wired connection is always more reliable than a wifi signal.
+A wired connection is always more reliable than a wifi one.
-* If installing on a laptop, it is considered good practice to plug in the AC charger.
+* If installing on a laptop, it is good practice to plug in the AC charger.

-You are now ready to boot the USB drive, which you have previously prepared as explained above and turn on your computer.
+You are now ready to boot the USB drive, which you have previously prepared - as explained in the [Preparing the installation media](image_choice.md) section - and turn on your computer.
 Boot from the USB drive and select installation from the boot menu.

 If you want to see the details of the installation while the installer is booting you can press the `ESC` key.